Max Kretzschmar: Wealdstone

 On 8 July 2022, Kretzschmar signed for fellow National League side Wealdstone.
 Kretzschmar made his Wealdstone debut on 6 August 2022, getting two assists in a 3–2 win over Bromley.
 On 4 September 2022, he scored his first goal for the club, converting a penalty in a 1–1 draw against his former side Woking.
 Kretzschmar made 31 appearances in his first season at the club, scoring six times.
 In July 2023 it was announced that he had signed a one-year contract extension.

 Kretzschmar scored his first goal of the 2023–24 season on the opening day, scoring a penalty to equalise in an eventual 2–1 win over York City.
 He would go on to score ten times, finishing the season as Wealdstone's joint top scorer alongside Sean Adarkwa as they ended the season in 16th.
 He signed a further one-year contract extension in May 2024.
 Kretzschmar scored 4 times in 44 games in 2024–25 as Wealdstone finished 20th in the National League, registering two assists in the 3–1 win over FC Halifax Town that secured their survival on the final day of the season.

-In June 2025, Wealdstone announced that Kretzschmar remained under contract for the 2025–26 season, ahead of which he was appointed as one of the club's vice-captains.
+In June 2025, Wealdstone announced that Kretzschmar remained under contract for the 2025–26 season, ahead of which he was appointed as one of the club's vice-captains..

+In December 2025, Wealdstone announced that Kretzschmar had been released by the club in order to take up an opportunity elsewhere.

+Return to Hampton & Richmond Borough

+On the day he confirmed his exit from Wealdstone, Kretzschmar agreed to rejoin Hampton & Richmond Borough as a player/assistant manager, reuniting with former manager Alan Dowson in the process.